Handley Page Victor: Origins

 The origin of the Victor and the other V bombers is linked to the early British atomic weapons programme and nuclear deterrent policies that were developed after the Second World War.
-The atom bomb programme formally began with Air Staff Operational Requirement OR.1001 issued in August 1946, which anticipated a government decision in January 1947 to authorise research and development work on atomic weapons; the U.S. Atomic Energy Act of 1946 (McMahon Act) prohibited the export of atomic knowledge, even to countries that had collaborated on the Manhattan Project.
+The atom bomb programme formally began with Air Staff Operational Requirement OR.1001 issued in August 1946, which anticipated a government decision in January 1947 to authorise research and development work on atomic weapons; the US Atomic Energy Act of 1946 (McMahon Act) prohibited the export of atomic knowledge, even to countries that had collaborated on the Manhattan Project.
 OR.1001 envisaged a weapon not to exceed 24 ft 2 in in length, 5 ft in diameter, 10000 lb in weight, and suitable for release from 20000 ft to 50000 ft.

 At the same time, the Air Ministry drew up requirements for bombers to replace the piston-engined heavy bombers such as the Avro Lancaster and the new Avro Lincoln which equipped RAF Bomber Command.
 (Note: Frederick Handley Page, the founder and owner of Handley Page, had anticipated that there would be a need to replace the Lincoln bomber well in advance of any requirement, having issued a memo on 14 June 1945 requesting the immediate investigation of two new bomber designs.)
 In January 1947, the Ministry of Supply distributed Specification B.35/46 to aviation companies to satisfy Air Staff Operational Requirement OR.229 for "a medium range bomber landplane capable of carrying one 10000 lb bomb to a target 1500 nmi from a base which may be anywhere in the world".
 A cruising speed of 500 kn at heights between 35000 ft and 50000 ft was specified.
 The maximum weight when fully loaded ought not to exceed 100000 lb.
 The weapons load was to include a 10000 lb "Special gravity bomb" (i.e. a free-fall nuclear weapon), or over shorter ranges 20000 lb of conventional bombs.
 No defensive weapons were to be carried, the aircraft relying on its speed and altitude to avoid opposing fighters.

 The similar OR.230 required a "long range bomber" with a 2000 nmi radius of action at a height of 50000 ft, a cruising speed of 575 mph, and a maximum weight of 200000 lb when fully loaded.
 Responses to OR.230 were received from Short Brothers, Bristol, and Handley Page; the Air Ministry recognised that developing an aircraft to meet these stringent requirements would have been technically demanding and so expensive that the resulting bomber could be purchased only in small numbers.
 Realising that the majority of likely targets would not require such a long range, a less demanding specification for a medium-range bomber, Air Ministry Specification B.35/46 was issued.
 This demanded the ability to carry the same 10,000 lb bomb-load to a target 1500 nmi away at a height of 45000–50000 ft at a speed of 575 mph.